Constipation Can Be Cured

 - losing appetite

-People whose diets include a good quantity of fiber such as fruits, vegetables, and whole grains are significantly less likely to suffer from constipation.
-Fiber helps in easy bowel movements and prevents constipation.
+People whose diets include a good quantity of fibre such as fruits, vegetables, and whole grains are significantly less likely to suffer from constipation.
+Fibre helps in easy bowel movements and prevents constipation.

-Physically active people have less chances of constipation than inactive people.
-Old and bedridden people who are less active are at the risk of having constipation as it is believed that physical activity keeps the metabolism high, keeping bowel movement steady
+Physically active people have less chance of constipation than inactive people.
+Old and bedridden people who are less active are at risk of having constipation as it is believed that physical activity keeps the metabolism high, keeping bowel movement steady

-There are a lot of medications known to cause constipation like antidepressants, anticonvulsants, calcium channel blocking drugs, aluminum-containing antacids, diuretics
+There are a lot of medications known to cause constipation like antidepressants, anticonvulsants, calcium channel blocking drugs, aluminium-containing antacids, diuretics

 Some people may also become constipated when they consume milk and dairy products.

 Hormonal changes brought about during pregnancy can make a woman more susceptible to constipation.
-Uterus may also sometimes compress the intestine, slowing down the passage of food.
+The uterus may also sometimes compress the intestine, slowing down the passage of food.

-Slowing down of metabolism during old age may make the muscles in the digestive tract to not work as well as they used to which may lead to constipation.
+Slowing down metabolism during old age may make the muscles in the digestive tract not work as well as they used to which may lead to constipation.

 While travelling the routine of a person changes which can affect the digestive system, resulting in constipation.
-Changes in meal times, bed time, toilet can raise the risk of constipation.
+Changes in meal times, bedtime, and toilet can raise the risk of It.

 Ignoring the urge to pass or delaying it may make the stool drier and harder leading to constipation.

 Sodas and drinks containing caffeine can cause dehydration and worsen constipation.
-Alcohol also dehydrates the body leading to constipation.
-Drinking plenty of water reduces the risk of constipation.
+Alcohol also dehydrates the body leading to this condition.
+Drinking plenty of water reduces the risk of It.

-Some diseases slow down the movement of faeces through the colon, rectum, or anus can cause constipation.
+Some diseases slow down the movement of faeces through the colon, rectum, or anus and can also be a cause.
 They are: